keltoumboukra/EchoNormalisation/README.md

 A GUI will guide you through the process.
 Test files are available in the repository.

-## Examples
+## Example

-1. With a standard input / output: Example.mov
+With a standard input / output: Example.mov
-2. Example with "0" as input concentration and a sample with a input concentration lower than the desired output one: Example_0orImpossibleNormalisation.mov

 ## License
 [London Biofoundry](https://www.londonbiofoundry.org/)